 — Larry Newman of New Mexico hang glider manufacturer Electra Flyer writing in Ground Skimmer, June 1976

-I did not have a car, but I met two men at my local hill taking it in turns to fly a hang glider made by Kestrel Kites of Poole, of whom I had never heard.
+I did not have a car, but I met two men at my local hill taking it in turns to fly a hang glider made by Kestrel Kites of Poole on the Dorset coast, of whom I had never heard.
 They introduced me to the local hang gliding club and they gave me lifts to new flying sites.
 I no longer always flew alone.

-Kestrel Kites was based in Poole, on Dorset’s coast, in a building subsequently demolished during construction of, ironically, a highway flyover.
+Kestrel Kites’ manufacturing facility was housed in a building subsequently demolished during construction of, ironically, a highway flyover.

-This topic continues in Simple versus complex (my flying 1975 part 2).
+This topic continues in Simple versus complex (hang gliding 1975 part 2).

 Duck à l’orange — my Airfix 1/76th (OO) scale DUKW with scratch built hang gliders